-Pretrial participants who successfully complete the Drug Treatment Court Program can expect to obtain the outcome set forth in their Pretrial Diversion Agreement.
-Depending on the circumstance, the Pretrial Diversion Agreement may provide that upon successful completion of the Drug Treatment Court Program, a participant may benefit from reduced charges, a non-guideline sentence recommendation, or dismissal of the charges entirely.
+Pretrial participants who successfully complete the Drug Treatment Court Program can expect to obtain the outcome set forth in their Pretrial Diversion or Plea Agreement.
+Depending on the circumstances, the agreement may provide that upon successful completion of the Drug Treatment Court Program, a participant may benefit from reduced charges, a non-guideline sentence recommendation, or dismissal of the charges entirely.